-Constitutional cytogenetic abnormalities include aneuploidy (extra or missing chromosomes) and structural aberrations (chromosomal gains and losses, translocations, inversions, insertions, and marker chromosomes).
-The cytogenomic microarray (CMA) platforms discussed in this guideline are those designed for the detection of DNA copy number gains and losses associated with unbalanced chromosomal aberrations.
-Regions with an absence of heterozygosity (AOH), also referred to as loss of heterozygosity, regions/runs of homozygosity, or long continuous stretches of homozygosity, may also be detected by platforms with single-nucleotide polymorphism (SNP)-detecting probes.
-Some regions with AOH may be indicative of uniparental isodisomy or regions of the genome identical by descent.
+Cytogenetic abnormalities include numerical abnormalities (aneuploidy, hypodiploidy, hyperdiploidy, and polyploidy) and structural abnormalities (deletion, duplication, triplication, amplification, translocation, inversion, insertion, marker chromosome, etc.).
+The chromosomal microarray (CMA) platforms discussed in these technical standards are those designed for the detection of DNA copy-number gains and losses associated with unbalanced chromosomal aberrations.
+In addition, regions of homozygosity (ROH), also referred to as copy-neutral loss of heterozygosity (CN-LOH), regions with absence of heterozygosity (AOH), or long continuous stretches of homozygosity (LCSH), may also be detected by platforms that include single-nucleotide polymorphism (SNP)-detecting probes.